Policies and Procedures

 • Be current with financial obligations.

-To be eligible to participate, Master’s in Education candidates must:
+To be eligible to participate, Master of Education students must:

 • Be on track to successfully complete all required coursework by August 15;